just-buildsystem/justbuild/share/man/just-mrrc.5.md

    an existing file, this file is read as an additional rc file overlaying the given rc file in the specified order; the value of `"rc files"` in the overlaying files is ignored.
-   In this way, an rc file commited to a repository can be allowed to set a sensible configuration, remote-execution and serve end points, etc. This is particularly useful when simultaneously working on several projects with different settings.
+   In this way, an rc file committed to a repository can be allowed to set a sensible configuration, remote-execution and serve end points, etc. This is particularly useful when simultaneously working on several projects with different settings.